leodeslf/leaf/summs/ux/ux-foundations-ixd/the_ixd_model.md

 Techniques:

-* De-activate states with status messages.
+* Deactivate states with status messages.
-* Progress indicators fot time, amount, or simply ongoing.
+* Progress indicators for time, amount, or simply ongoing.

 #### Results of interaction